leopoldthebault/GitHubPage/about.md

 * For a more literal answer to the question posed at the start of this section: I don't quite know.
 I _would_ say though, _je me sens plutôt français._

 ## _Mais encore?_
-I do hope this French is not too detracting.
+I do hope this French is not tooo detracting.

 * Put simply, I was born in New York, moved to Barcelona when I was seven, and moved to Paris five years after that.
 Then, because my parents figured I would enjoy moving for my senior year, I spent a year in—and graduated high school from—Shanghai.
 And yes, I did enjoy it.
 Very much so.
 Then, as you may have inferred, I moved to Edinburgh for university, went to Pasadena (near Los Angeles) to study abroad, and am now headed back to Edinburgh but for a term, since I plan to carry my placement out abroad!
 Yes, I like moving.